Manta-Network/manta-rs/manta-trusted-setup/README.md

 This generates the initial MPC state and challenge files.
 Move these to the directory containing all ceremony data to replace the genesis state with the one you just generated, then perform the check from the previous section.

-This level of verification completely eliminates the need to trust Manta Network, but still requires that one trust in the security of the first 72 rounds of the PPoT ceremony.
+This level of verification completely eliminates trust in the ceremony coordinator (Manta Network), but still requires that one trust in the security of the first 72 rounds of the PPoT ceremony.

 ## No Trust: PPoT Check (the most hardcore)

-To eliminate trust in the PPoT ceremony, one would have to also verify the contribution proofs for the first 72 rounds of PPoT.
+To eliminate trust in the PPoT ceremony, one must also verify the contribution proofs for the first 72 rounds of PPoT.
 This is quite an endeavor, as that corresponds to about 7 Tb of data that must be downloaded and checked.

 There is a shortcut, however: rather than checking the full parameter set for each round of PPoT, one can check only as many powers as are needed to form the Manta Pay proving keys.
 This is only $2^{19}$ powers, as opposed to the full $2^{28}$ generated by PPoT.
 This reduces the verification cost by a factor of about 500 by performing far fewer scalar multiplications.
 Note however that challenge hashes still must be computed using the full parameter sets, so there is no way to avoid downloading all 7 Tb of parameters.

 Manta performed this cheaper verification using tools that can be found in [this repository](https://github.com/Manta-Network/ppot-verifier).
-We concluded that all the powers of tau needed to generate our proving keys were computed according to the phase 1 MPC protocol.
+We concluded that all the powers of tau needed to generate our proving keys were computed according to the phase 1 MPC protocol, and are thus secure as long as at least 1 of the 72 participants was honest.

 For another PPoT verification tool, see Kobi Gurkan's [repository](https://github.com/kobigurk/phase2-bn254/tree/powers_28).